Center for Viticultural Sciences

 About The Herd Health Program

-The mission of the Herd Health Program is to train, and inform community-based clientele, students, and extension personnel in the application of sound science-based herd health programs designed to improve health, efficiency and management of food producing animals.
+The mission of the Herd Health Program is to train, and inform community-based clientele, students, and extension personnel in sound science-based herd health programming designed to improve health, efficiency and management of food producing animals.
 Our emphasis is on programs that will demonstrate the prevention, control and/or management of pathogens, parasites, and other hazards from a herd, food safety, and bio-security approach.